DaveBenham/VenomModules/README.md

 #### RUNG (Rungler) output

 This output is also bipolar varying between +/-5V.
 It is a stepped voltage signal with 8 possible values created by the digital to analog converter in the Rungler.

+### Patching a Complete Benjolin
+A minimal complete Benjolin can be patched simply by pairing the Benjolin Oscillator with a resonant filter with good ping characteristics.
+I find the Vult Stabile filter works extremely well.
+Simply patch the PWM output to the filter input, and the Rungler output to the filter cuttoff input.

+A Benjolin should not self oscillate unless given feedback from the filter band pass output.
+So ideally the cutoff frequency and resonance amount should be constrained so as to prevent self oscillation.
+Other things to consider are a crossfade module to allow a mix of PWM and external CV (or self patched CV) as input to the filter.
+Also a mixer would be good to allow a mix of external (or self patched) CV and Rungler input to the Cutoff frequency.

 ### Standard Venom Context Menus
 [Venom Themes](#themes) and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.